KaterynaShydlovska/learning-journal/index.md

 _The most common comand_ :
 - **pwd**
-..Print Working Directory - ie. Where are we currently.
+-- hit Print Working Directory - ie. Where are we currently.
 -  **ls**
 List the contents of a directory.
 -  **cd**